zjllili/dotfiles/README.md

 > - For software I don't use anymore(like `sway`), check the git tags.

 ## Software I Use
+I prefer software that are free as in freedom, keyboard centric, terminal based, vim like, do one thing and do it well.
+And try to avoid proprietary garbage and spyware when I can.
 ```
 - /usr/bin/sh:              dash
 - Login Shell:              zsh